thedude0606/manusoptions/PROGRESS.md

 # Progress Report

-## Current Status
+## May 20, 2025

+### Completed
-- Fixed blank last, bid, and ask fields in the options chain tab
+- Fixed issue with blank last, bid, and ask fields in the options chain tab
-- Implemented fallback values for missing price fields in options data
-- Pushed code changes to GitHub
-- Updated documentation with architectural decisions

-## Completed Tasks
-- Repository cloned and analyzed
-- Identified the following shared outputs causing issues:
-  - error-store.data (used in multiple callbacks)
-  - options-chain-store.data (used in multiple callbacks)
-  - expiration-date-dropdown.options (used in multiple callbacks)
-  - expiration-date-dropdown.value (used in multiple callbacks)
-  - options-chain-status.children (used in multiple callbacks)
+  - Identified that the backend was fetching these fields but they were sometimes missing or null
-- Fixed blank last, bid, and ask fields in options chain tab by ensuring these fields are always populated in the backend
+  - Modified `get_options_chain_data()` in `dashboard_utils/data_fetchers.py` to ensure these fields are always present with default values
+  - Added validation to ensure the DataFrame always contains these columns

-## In Progress
+### In Progress
-- Refactoring callbacks to combine those with shared outputs
-- Implementing dash.callback_context to distinguish triggers in combined callbacks

-## Next Steps
-- Complete callback refactoring
-- Test the application to ensure all functionality is preserved
-- Push additional code changes to GitHub
+- Pushing code changes to main branch
+- Validating the fix in the web application

+### Known Issues
+- None at this time

+### Next Steps
-- Update documentation with architectural decisions
+- Update documentation files (TODO.md and DECISIONS.md)
+- Continue monitoring for any other UI display issues